Welcome to The Old School House, Carlecotes

 Please vacate the premises by 10am on your last day.

-It is always worth contacting us to discuss your requirements.
+SUMMER SALE.
+Weekly rent reduced to £300 for available dates in July and August 2019.
+Contact us now!
 You don’t have to be half of a couple, or part of a small group, to enjoy a stay at the cottage.
 If you’re coming alone – contact us to agree a fair price for a single person.
+It is always worth contacting us to discuss your requirements.

 Terms & Conditions